whisher/angular-ngrx-material-starter/README.md

 - Two layout public and admin
 - Auth with guard
-- Zoneless
 - Lazy-loading of feature modules
 - LocalStorage ui state persistence
-- `@ngrx/effects` for API requests
 - I18n
 - No scss files in the components
-- Use material color in tailwindcss as well
+- Use material color in tailwindcss

 ## Stack